-Please note: The information below specifically relates to sign language users and those with severe hearing loss.
-However, some of the measures will apply more generally to other vulnerable client groups.
+Please note: The information below specifically relates to supporting the Deaf BSL users or those who have severe hearing loss during Covid-19.
+Some of the measures will apply more generally to other vulnerable client groups.

 If you support vulnerable clients such as Deaf BSL users, you may be concerned about how an outbreak could affect your clients’ welfare as well as your own.
 Research suggests that people with disabilities are at greater risk of harm due to a disruption in care so planning effectively can reduce the spread of a pandemic.

-The information relating to the current COVID-19 outbreak is overwhelming.
-Most of the information is relevant to mainstream services.
+The information relating to the current COVID-19 outbreak is overwhelming and is only relevant to mainstream services.
 Unfortunately, many of the mainstream measures are simply not applicable to more vulnerable members of the community such as Deaf or hard of hearing individuals.

 1. To improve the readiness to act, it is essential to establish the existing capacity of community services and determine where there are gaps in services.
 It should not be assumed that contracted service providers can manage or adapt during a pandemic – smaller organisations working with vulnerable client groups have greater flexibility so may be more able to adapt according to community needs.

-- Key questions to ask are: Does your plan include all vulnerable groups?
+- Key questions to ask are: Does your Covid-19 plan include all vulnerable groups, including Deaf people?
 No one should be left out.
 Does the plan include contact details of all organisations that may work with vulnerable client groups?
 Do the groups have the capacity to provide support during a pandemic?
 Having answers to these questions will help establish a unified community response.

 - Within each community group/organisation there needs to be one person responsible for communicating externally and internally.